 It’s tempting to go all out in advertising your vacancies with flashy graphics and paying more to get them in front of your audience online.
 If, however, candidates come to apply and find the process to be slow, laborious or out of date, then you run the risk of losing those quality candidates you’ve fought to acquire.

 These problems are particularly exacerbated on a mobile device when actions have to be performed on a smaller screen.
-With mobile usage for job searching continuing to grow into 2017, can you afford to miss out these candidates?
+With mobile usage for job searching continuing to grow, can you afford to miss out these candidates?
 The same study, for example, found an average of only 1.5% of mobile users who clicked through to a job application actually completed it, as opposed to 8% of desktop users.
 This would significantly lower the return on investment for any campaign based around driving more candidates to apply.

 89% of Glassdoor users are actively looking for a job (Glassdoor) – Candidates are seeing reviews on Glassdoor of people, not just who’ve worked for the company, but who are specifically reviewing their recruiting experiences.
 Studying this feedback could tell you exactly when candidates are experiencing issues.
 Streamlining your application process will help resources like this become key to attracting available talent through the advocacy of previous candidates who’ve had good experiences.